Enerweather/Enerweather/README.md

 - **WeatherFeeder** – Fetches weather data from OpenWeatherMap and publishes to `weather` topic.
 - **EnergyFeeder** – Retrieves renewable energy data from REE and publishes to `energy` topic.
 - **EventStoreBuilder** – Subscribes to both topics and stores `.events` files by date.
-- **BusinessUnit** – Consumes historical and real-time events to generate insights and store them in a datamart.
+- **BusinessUnit** – Consumes real-time messages.
+Rebuilds a historical datamart.
+Displays data and recommendations through a CLI.

 ![Final Architecture Diagram](images/Arquitectura.jpg)